 Vision and Operations

-SUNY Polytechnic Institute welcomes individuals with disabilities.
-The University values diversity and provides an inclusive learning community through the Office of Disability Services.
-The Office of Disability Services ensures students with disabilities have equal access to the complete college experience (i.e., equal access to all programs, services, and activities offered by the University).
-Students with a permanent or temporary disability are encouraged to contact the Office of Disability Services to discuss the resources and services available to accommodate their individual needs.
+SUNY Polytechnic Institute welcomes individuals with diverse abilities.
+The University values diversity and provides an inclusive learning community through the Office of Student Accessibility Services.
+The Student Accessibility Services (SAS) ensures students with disabling conditions have equal access to the complete college experience (i.e., equal access to all programs, services, and activities offered by the University).
+Students with a permanent or temporary disability are encouraged to contact Student Accessibility Services to discuss the resources and services available to accommodate their individual needs.

-Students seeking accommodations and services must register through the Office of Disability Services.
+Students seeking accommodations and services must register through the SAS.
 Depending on the nature of their condition, students are asked to provide sufficient and complete documentation from their medical provider, psychologist, former academic institution, and/or other appropriate professionals.
 Documentation must clearly identify the individual’s disability, how said disability impacts the academic environment provided by SUNY Polytechnic Institute, and recommendations for appropriate and reasonable accommodations.
-Once the documentation has been reviewed by the Office of Disability Services, an appointment will be scheduled to discuss the request for accommodations.
-Accommodations are not retroactive, so timely requests are encouraged.
-Reasonable and appropriate accommodations are determined on a case-by-case basis upon on review of relevant documentation, the interactive process with the individual student, and with consideration of the courses in which the student is enrolled.
+Once the documentation has been reviewed by SAS, an appointment will be scheduled to discuss the request for accommodations.
+Determination of appropriate and reasonable accommodations will be made using input from the student, documentation provided by the student, and with consideration of the courses in which the student is enrolled.
 Accommodation plans are active for one semester only; each semester the student’s plan is reviewed and reissued if appropriate.

 Services include, but are not limited to: